Model-Free Design of Control Systems over Wireless Fading Channels: Numerical Experiments

 The simulation uses a standard Euler integration method with time step $dt = 0.02$.
 Initial states of the plants are sampled from a uniform distribution, $x_0^{(i)} \sim \mathcal{U}[-0.05, 0.05] $.
 Policies were trained with $N = 16$ simultaneous realizations over $ 2000 $ episodes of duration $T = 80$, and with learning rates $\beta_\theta = \beta_\eta = 5 \times 10^{-4}$, $\beta_\lambda = 1 \times 10^{-4}$.
 To facilitate training, we first trained the codesign controller while dividing power equally among the plants.
 The codesign policy quickly converges to a feasible policy, as shown in Figure \ref{fig:nonlinear_system_sims} (center).

 As in Section \ref{sec:num_exp} (b), we compare the codesigned policy against an allocation policy using a model-based controller and a controller learned under ideal communication conditions.
 The LQR controller is based on a linearization of the nonlinear model around $\theta_p = 0$ and is designed to minimize a quadratic performance criterion with the matrices $Q$ and $R$ as defined above.
 To compare the different learned policies, we used a horizon $T = 100$.
 Simulation results are shown in Figure \ref{fig:nonlinear_system_sims}.
-On the right, we have the overall cost per test point in this case.
 Each test point corresponds to an average over 10 realizations starting from different initial states.
-In this case, the model-free codesign solution (blue) outperformed the solution where the control policy was learned from scratch while distributing resource equally among the plants.
-The codesign solution also outperformed the solution that used a standard LQR controller but learned the allocation policy.
+In this case, the model-free codesign solution (blue) outperforms the solution where the control policy was learned from scratch while distributing resources equally among the plants.
+The codesign solution also outperforms the solution that used a standard model-based LQR controller but learned the allocation policy.
 We point out that in this case the LQR controller is based on a local approximation of the plants valid around the equilibrium point, but nonetheless requires a valid model for the local approximation.